Sam-Antics/regex-tutorial/README.md

 5. [Other Contributors](#other-contributors)

 ## Project Description
-This is a tutorial that explains how the [] regex functions by breaking down each part of the expression and describing what it does.
+This is a tutorial that explains how a password regex functions by breaking down each part of the expression and describing what it does.

 ### User Story
 ```